kaer-3058/large_number/README_English.md

 Additionally, SNBT floating-point numbers can also be input in scientific notation, such as `1.2E3d`, and must include a data unit when using scientific notation.

+The precise value of the "double" upper and lower limits is ±1.797693134862315807E308

+The minimum absolute value of "double" is 4.9E-324

 ♦ Double to int - scoreboard format, precision of 8 significant digits